-The general recommendation from people in the medical community is that you don’t withdrawal from Ativan cold turkey.
-A cold turkey withdrawal can lead to more severe withdrawal symptoms including Ativan withdrawal seizures and hallucinations.
+The general recommendation from experts in the medical community is that you should avoid quitting Ativan cold turkey.
+Abruptly ending Ativan use can lead to more severe withdrawal symptoms, including seizures and hallucinations.

 Some of the physical symptoms of Ativan withdrawal may include:

 - Trouble sleeping

 - Muscle aches and tension

 Regarding psychological withdrawal symptoms, many people who are detoxing from Ativan find that they experience rebound symptoms.
 Symptoms like insomnia or anxiety are typically what cause someone to use Ativan in the first place, but during the withdrawal and detox process, these symptoms may return and be more severe.
 Rebound symptoms usually occur in the earliest stages of detox and withdrawal.

 How Long Do Ativan (Lorazepam) Withdrawal Symptoms Last?

 The duration and severity of Ativan withdrawal symptoms often vary from one person to another.
 Still, the Ativan withdrawal and detox process typically follows a general timeline and treatment approach.
 The following sections provide an overview of the Ativan withdrawal timeline and available treatment methods.

 Ativan has a long half-life of up to 20 hours, meaning that it takes that long for half the dose to be cleared from your system.
 It typically takes five half-lives for a drug to be fully eliminated from the system.